Ga naar hoofdinhoud

 Countries and cities

-For the spelling of countries and cities we follow the taxonomy list as published by the hoofdredactie.
+For the spelling of countries and cities, we follow the taxonomy list published by the hoofdredactie.

 TIP!
 The Netherlands only starts with a capital 'T' at the beginning of a sentence.
 Otherwise, write 'the Netherlands'.
 This rule does not apply to The Hague.